We cannot ship products to MaineMassachusettsNevada due to state legislation

 Is vaping herb less potent than smoking?

 Not necessarily.
 In fact, vaporizing can be more efficient.
-Since you’re not burning off compounds with fire, you may get more out of your herb, especially at optimal temperatures.
+Since you're not burning off compounds with fire, you may get more out of your herb, especially at optimal temperatures (375°F to 390°F / 190°C to 199°C).
 Many users report stronger effects with less material.
+I've definitely noticed I use less herb per session compared to when I used to smoke.

 What temperature should I vape at for health and effectiveness?